SpyrosSiannas/record-label-webapp/README.md

 Note
 ---
 Try not to switch branches while making changes since that can lead to confusion.
-Make changes, commit, push and _then_ change branches
+Make changes, commit, push and _then_ change branches.

+If you want to copy a remote branch, do this
+`git checkout -b [branch-name] origin/[branch-name]